Clinical Psychologist

 Specialties

 Psychodynamic therapy assumes thoughts, feelings, and motivations aren't always fully accessible to conscious awareness.
 However, behaviors and relationships can still be influenced by unconscious forces, sometimes in problematic ways.
-By exploring patterns and experiences that have shaped the way you think and feel, you can gain insight into what drives you and start making conscious changes.
+By exploring patterns of behavior and experiences that have shaped the way you think and feel, you can gain insight into what drives you and start making conscious changes.

 Interpersonal psychotherapy emphasizes the transformative power of relationships--both those you have with family, friends, and colleagues and that which you have with your therapist.
 This therapy focuses on developing corrective experiences, in which you can practice relating to people in new ways and start healing from damage done in previous relationships.